thekip/YiiMailing/README.md

 ```

 ## Configuring
-You can configure this extension like usual Yii component.
+You can configure this extension like an usual Yii component.

 **Mailing class** has 2 important options: